spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 ## Core Hours View

-Your Spark applications define the number of cores allocated to the driver and the number of cores allocated to each executor.
+Your Spark applications define the number of cores allocated to the driver pod and the number of cores allocated to each executor pod.
 The *core hours* used by an application correspond to the sum over each of these pods of the uptime duration of the pod multiplied by the number of cores allocated to it.

 Sample calculation:
-- A driver with one core runs for 30 minutes
+- A driver pod with one core runs for 30 minutes
-- An executor with four cores runs for 30 minutes
+- An executor pod with four cores runs for 30 minutes
-- A second executor with four cores runs for 10 minutes and 15 seconds
+- A second executor pod with four cores runs for 10 minutes and 15 seconds

 This application used 1 * 30/60 + 4 * 30/60 + 4 * 615 / 3600 = 3.18 core hours.